-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 Half Moon Bay:

-Tuesday, July 4.
-Pancake Breakfast at Mac Dutra Park starting at 8:00 a.m. + Parade on Main Street at Noon.
+Wednesday, July 4.
+Pancake Breakfast at Mac Dutra Park starting at 8:00 a.m. and Parade on Main Street at Noon.
+BBQ lunch served after parade.
 No Fireworks

 Get More Info